10 things you wish you knew last Christmas

 Ask your friends and family for support with your weight-loss efforts and enforce a no-treats-please rule.
 Let them know that you’re happy to swap chocolates and mince pies for a music download voucher, so you have the latest tunes to walk or workout to.

-8. Don’t save up
+8. Don’t go hungry

-9. Party smart
+9. Party smarter

-10. Book your break
+10. Book an active break

 With all the silly season planning, you can often feel like just getting away from it all.
 So, do it!
 Go for an exotic trek or a week-long bush walking adventure – anything that keeps you happy, healthy and active.